 Description

-This gluten-free carrot cake is a rustic naked cake, made with three layers of perfectly spiced carrot cake, and slathered with a luscious cream cheese frosting!
+This gluten-free carrot cake a true reader favorite, made with three layers of perfectly spiced carrot cake, and slathered with a luscious cream cheese frosting!

 Ingredients